CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Experiments

-For a comprehensive comparison, we further evaluate our model on well-recognized multivariate forecasting datasets without using any covariates.
-To reflect practical scenarios, we adopt the rolling forecasting approach \cite{liu2024autotimes}, where a model trained with predetermined input and forecasting lengths is evaluated with a longer forecasting length by iteratively integrating its output into the subsequent input.
-Following previous works \cite{liu2024autotimes,liu2025timerxl}, we set the input length to 672, the training forecasting length to 96, and the testing forecasting length to \{96, 192, 336, 720\}.
-We present the average results for the four forecasting lengths in Table \ref{tab:multi}.
-Compared to recent models specifically designed for these multivariate settings, CITRAS achieves superior or competitive performances in most datasets, highlighting the effectiveness and versatility of its design across various settings.
+We use all the variables in these datasets as target variables.
+To reflect practical scenarios, we adopt the rolling forecasting approach~\cite{liu2024autotimes}, where a model trained with predetermined input and forecasting lengths is evaluated with a longer forecasting length by iteratively integrating its output into the subsequent input.
+Following previous works~\cite{liu2024autotimes,liu2025timerxl}, we set the input length to 672, the training forecasting length to 96, and the testing forecasting length to \{96, 192, 336, 720\}.